Colleges in Rhode Island

 About This Data

-School data comes from the U.S. Department of Education College Scorecard.
+School data comes from the U.S. Department of Education College Scorecard and IPEDS institutional characteristics files.
 Enrollment, admissions, and earnings figures are the most recently available.
-Earnings represent median income 10 years after enrollment for students who received federal financial aid.
+Earnings represent median income 10 years after enrollment for students who received federal financial aid, drawn from U.S. Treasury tax records linked to federal student aid applicants.